Minuscule: Valley of the Lost Ants: Plot

 While traveling to the black ant's territory, Cox meets another family of ladybirds and tries to join them.
 He falls in love with a female member, but since he cannot fly, he decides to stay with the ants as his new family.
 Eventually, they arrive at the anthill, where Mandible invites him to join the colony and they present the sugar cubes to their queen.
 At midnight, Cox dreams of flying with both families and his girlfriend, but despite regaining some of his strength, he is still unable to fly.
-The next morning, Butor and his patrol, the queen, and the red ant colony lay siege to the black ant nest via slingshots.
+The next morning, Butor and his patrol, the queen, and the red ant colony followers lay siege to the black ant nest via slingshots.
 After a few feeble attempts to fight back with various objects, Cox and Mandible bring out a pack of fireworks, but their only match is used up to light one.
 Cox remembers that there was a matchbox at the picnic and, now able to fly again, escapes into the forest to retrieve it.

-At the picnic area, Cox finds the matchbox, but before he can fly back with it, a black spider runs off with the matchbox to its dollhouse home in a sewage pipe that Cox had came across with his family.
+At the picnic area, Cox finds the matchbox, but before he can fly back with it, a black spider runs off with the matchbox to its dollhouse home in a sewage pipe that Cox had come across with his family.
 Cox follows him into the house, where a frog named Jean-Paul tries to eat them.
 The duo fight back and Jean-Paul is seemingly killed after the house topples onto him.
 After bonding with the spider, Cox persuades him to give him the matches and sets out with them back to the nest.
 Along the way, he saves his lover, who has reached independence and has left her family, from Toofette's gang, who are killed after a chase ends in them being hit by a car.

 Cox returns to the besieged fortress, now half-demolished, and with the matches, Mandible and the black ants are able to light the remaining fireworks.
-The explosions start a wildfire in the forest, which drives the red ant colony away, with Butor swearing revenge.
+The explosions start a wildfire in the forest, which drives the red ant colony away, with Butor swearing revenge for them.
 A fire and rescue plane patrol arrives and extinguishes the wildfire, saving Cox, Mandible, and the black ants, but flattening the nest in the process.
 In the aftermath, the colony begins rebuilding, while Cox returns to the meadow to raise his new family with his partner.
 A few years later, they return to the newly rebuilt ant nest and Cox and his old friend watch the sunset.
-In a mid-credits scene, the ant who was storing the objects used to defeat the red ants manages to complete a number sliding puzzle.
+In a mid-credits scene, the ant who was storing the objects used to defeat the bunch of red ants manages to complete a number sliding puzzle.